Intrastat in Spain: A comprehensive guide

 Periods and declaration deadlines

 Intrastat declarations must be submitted monthly.
-The deadline for submitting declarations is the 12th day of the month following the month to which the declaration relates.
+Intrastat declarations are submitted monthly.
+The exact submission deadlines are published by the Spanish authorities and should be verified for each reporting period (although it usually is the 12th day of the month).
 If the 12th day of the month falls on a weekend or holiday, the deadline is moved to the next working day.

 Intrastat thresholds in Spain